taylorak/play-example-form/README.md

   * Verbosity.
 It's kind of a drag to have two representations for a Student, one as a model and one as a backing class for forms.
 I know that I presented this as a feature, but at the end of the day it's born of necessity.
-Maybe Play will evolve one day to support composite entities (i.e. a Student that contains a List of Hobbies) in which display, binding, and validation can be done easily and understandably with a single class, but that day does not appear to be here yet.
+Perhaps there exists an elegant way to implement composite entities (i.e. a Student that contains a List of Hobbies) in which display, binding, and validation can be done easily and understandably with a single class.

   * Integrity.
 The current code encapsulates validation in the StudentFormData class, and certain methods (such as Student.makeInstance) must assume that they are being passed a valid StudentFormData instance.
 That kind of assumption is worrisome, and annotation-based constraints could avoid it.
 Annotation-based constraints also offer the potential to simultaneously apply to both the database model and the form validation, which would be really nice.
-It's too bad that no one has yet gotten annotation-based validation to work for this kind of simple situation.
-Maybe that will change in future.

-Note: I played around for a while with [Custom Data Binding](http://www.playframework.com/documentation/2.0/JavaForms).
-I could not get it to work correctly (i.e. binding and validation) for lists of entities (such as Hobbies).
+As a first step, I played around for a while with [Custom Data Binding](http://www.playframework.com/documentation/2.0/JavaForms), but could not get it to work correctly for lists of Hobbies.

+If you see ways to solve these problems, please feel free to fork this code and implement your changes.

 Acknowledgements
 ----------------